tikv/deep-dive-tikv/src/key-value-engine/B-Tree_vs_The_Log-Structured_Merge-Tree.md

 ### Level-Based LSM-tree

 In the Level-based LSM-tree, data is organized into levels.
 Each level contains one sorted run.
 Data starts in level 0, then gets merged into the level 1 run.
 Eventually the level 1 run is merged into the level 2 run, and so forth.
 Each level is constrained in its sizes.
-Growth factor `k` is specified as the magnification of data size at each level
+Growth factor `k` is specified as the magnification of data size at each level.

 <center><code>level<sub>i</sub> = level<sub>i-1</sub>*k</code></center>